Volunteerism Declines Across Canada while Salvation Army Sees Growth

 Media are invited to meet local volunteers and see the impact they are having for clients experiencing food insecurity at an availability:

-- The Salvation Army Edmonton Temple, 9115 75th Street (Free parking in parking lot)
+- The Salvation Army Living Hope Community Church, 51 Morrow Avenue (Free parking in parking lot or along the street)

 Despite broader declines in volunteerism, The Salvation Army continues to attract and retain volunteers by offering flexible opportunities, meaningful experiences, and a strong sense of community connection.
 Sign up to volunteer by visiting: SalvationArmy.ca/volunteer